pixijs/guides/docs/basics/interaction.md

 The solution is to use the `hitArea` property of your DisplayObject.
 Setting a hitArea allows you to customize what counts as a hit on your object.
 You can set the hitArea property to be a PIXI.Circle, PIXI.Rectangle, PIXI.RoundedRectangle, or PIXI.Polygon.
 Using a Polygon in particular allows you to make complex outlines of player characters or other complex visual geometry.

 Once you've set up your interaction objects, it can be useful to test what object is under a given point.
-You can use {@link PIXI.InteractionManager}'s `hitTest()` method to find the interactive object at a (global) point:
+You can use {@link PIXI.InteractionManager InteractionManager}'s `hitTest()` method to find the interactive object at a (global) point:

 ```javascript
 // Find out what interactive object lies at [100, 50]